Daniel Oprița: Club career

-Oprița began his career at Minerul Moldova Nouă in 2000 in Divizia C, the third tier of the Romanian football, being transferred to CSM Reșița in 2001 in Divizia B, the second tier of the Romanian football pyramid.
-In 2002, he moved on to Steaua București, making the step up to Divizia A in the top tier of the Romanian football.
-Oprița spent the next seven years of his career in Bucharest winning the Divizia A in 2004–05 and 2005–06 and also the Supercupa României in 2005–06.
+Oprița began his career at Minerul Moldova Nouă in 2000 in Divizia C, the third tier of the Romanian football, being transferred to CSM Reșița in 2001 in Divizia B. In 2002, he moved on to Steaua București, making the step up to Divizia A. Oprița spent the next seven years of his career in Bucharest winning the Divizia A in 2004–05 and 2005–06 and also the Supercupa României in 2005–06.
 He scored 15 goals in 107 appearances whilst at Steaua București.

 On 12 April 2007, he moved across Bucharest to play for city rivals Dinamo București on a four-year contract.
 His time at the club was not a success and he played just five games without scoring.
 Later, in 2008, he signed for UTA Arad.

 After one season with the club, Oprița terminated his contract and moved to south-east Spain to play for Lorca Deportiva of the Segunda División B, the third tier of the Spanish football league system.
 Oprița failed to settle in Spain and returned to Romania after just one month and three games.
-Due to the Transfer window being closed, he was unable to sign for a new team until the winter break.
+Due to the transfer window being closed, he was unable to sign for a new team until the winter break.
 In January 2009, he signed a six-month loan contract with FC Aarau of the Swiss Super League.